eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 All the details related to the format, syntax, processing and rendering rules of transactional data are to be defined in the related technical specification.
 For payment/PSD2 related SCA use cases, the specification will be included in "Technical Specification 12", that is already planned for development.

-### 4.2 Dialog messages(s)
+### 4.2 Dialogue messages(s)

-Depending on the transaction type, the User will be displayed corresponding dialog messages.
+Depending on the transaction type, the User will be displayed corresponding dialogue messages.
 The general concept of processing and rendering such messages is already contained in the existing SUA requirements in [Topic 20].

 However there are additional aspects to be considered, specific for payment/PSD2 context.